Algae in depths

 Circa 1960.

-The palette of colours, “ camouflage style”,used in this tapestry heralds the look of cartoons to come from this artist but the lyrical treatment of shade and light are absolutely characteristic of the 1960’s. : if the subject (the seabed) is rare, we find the usual effects of transparency rendered by subtle gradations in a limited chromatic range.
+The chromatic range "camouflage" announces the artist's later cartoons, but the lyrical treatment between shadows and light remains characteristic of the mid-60s: if the subject (the seabed) is rare, we find the usual transparency effects rendered by subtle gradations in a limited chromatic range.

 Bibliography :

-Waldemar Georges, Mathieu Matégot, Prisme des Arts special issue, 1957
+Waldemar Georges, Mathieu Matégot, special issue Prisme des Arts, 1957

 Patrick Favardin, Mathieu Matégot, Editions Norma, 2014